The Sallie Mae Fund and Thurgood Marshall College Fund Award $250,000 in Scholarships to 25 High School Students

 Federal student loans are subjected to less rigorous disclosure requirements than private student loans.
 The federal borrowing process could be improved to more clearly inform students and families about their specific borrowing plans.

-Sallie Mae, a private lender, offers a variety of tools to ensure responsible lending — including Scholly, a one-stop shop to search and apply for millions of dollars of scholarships.
+Sallie Mae, a private lender, offers a variety of tools to ensure responsible lending – including Scholarship Search by Sallie, which helps connect students to scholarships.